-The 1936 Ellis Island Ferry Building was the first of 30 unrestored buildings on Ellis Island for which Save Ellis Island. working in partnership with the National Park Service, raised the funds to completely restore and put to beneficial re-use.
-Restoration was completed in 2007, and the rehabilitation and reuse of the 1907 Hospital Laundry Building was completed in 2016.
+The 1936 Ellis Island Ferry Building was the first of 30 unrestored buildings on Ellis Island for which Save Ellis Island, working in partnership with the National Park Service, raised the funds to completely restore and put to beneficial re-use.
+Restoration of the Ellis Island Ferry Building was completed in 2007 and the rehabilitation and reuse of the 1907 Hospital Laundry Building was completed in 2016.
 Save Ellis Island's current project is the complete restoration of the 1930s Recreation Pavilion and the adjacent lawns and walkways.
 When completed, this outdoor area will provide a wonderful setting for educational and visitor experience programs.
+Tickets for the 90-minute tour and ferry are \$58.50 (\$54 for seniors) and are available only to those ages 13 and older.

 For the first time in 60 years, visitors are able to hear the lost stories of immigrant care and see the abandoned hospital buildings, once considered to be the most modern in the United States.
-Access to the hospital complex is by guided tour only, and tickets should be pre-purchased through Statue Cruises.
-Tickets for the 90-minute tour and ferry are \$65.50 (\$61 for seniors) and are available only to those ages 13 and older.
+Access to the hospital complex is by guided tour only and tickets should be pre-purchased through Statue Cruises.